walidshaari/Kubernetes-Certified-Administrator/labs/kubeadm-cluster/CKA-Islamabad.md

   - https://kubernetes.io/docs/tasks/
   - https://kubernetes.io/docs/user-guide/kubectl-cheatsheet/
   - https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands
-*  `kubectl api-versions` and `kubectl  api-resources` wih `grep` for a specific resoruce e.g. pv, pvc, deployment, storageclass, ..etc can help figure out the **apiVersion**, and **kind** combined with explain below will help in constructing the yaml manifest
+*  `kubectl api-versions` and `kubectl  api-resources` with `grep` for a specific resource, e.g., pv, pvc, deployment, storageclass, ..etc can help figure out the **apiVersion**, and **kind** combined with **explain** below will help in constructing the YAML manifest
-* [kubectl explain --recurisve](https://blog.heptio.com/kubectl-explain-heptioprotip-ee883992a243) to construct out any yaml manifest you need and find its specd and details
+* [kubectl explain --recurisve](https://blog.heptio.com/kubectl-explain-heptioprotip-ee883992a243) to construct out any yaml manifest you need and find its specs and details

 ## The mindset: What to expect in CKA